-As soon as each testing session is completed, the principal must arrange for the collection and secure storage of all used and unused secure test materials (regular, translated, large type, and/or braille test booklets for PBT administrations; student login tickets, session access codes, Proctor PINs, scratch paper, and math reference sheets for CBT administrations) and used answer sheets.
-Used answer sheets may not be reviewed, scanned, or scored by anyone before the official scoring process has been completed and the answer sheets have been scanned by the RIC or Large-City Scanning Center.
-All used and unused test booklets (regular, translated, large type, and braille) and used answer sheets must be kept secure.
-All student login tickets, session access codes, and Proctor PINs for CBT administrations must be securely destroyed.
+As soon as each testing session is completed, the principal must arrange for the collection and secure storage of all used and unused secure test materials (regular, alternate language, large-type, and/or braille test booklets, constructed-response answer booklets (ELA only), and scratch/graph paper (Math only) for PBT administrations; student login tickets, session access codes, Proctor PINs, scratch paper, and math reference sheets for CBT administrations), and used answer sheets.
+Used answer sheets may not be reviewed, scanned, or scored by anyone before the official scoring process has been completed and the answer sheets have been scanned by the RIC or large-city scanning center.
+All used and unused test booklets (regular, alternate language, large-type, and braille), used constructed-response answer booklets, and used answer sheets must be kept secure.
+All used graph paper and reference sheets for math PBT administrations and all used scratch paper, reference sheets, student login tickets, session access codes, and Proctor PINs for CBT administrations must be securely destroyed.

-The Department will be releasing all of the test questions in English Language Arts Test Session 2 and Mathematics Test Session 2 shortly after the scoring window has ended.
+The Department will be releasing all of the test questions in English Language Arts Test Session 2, Mathematics Test Session 2, and the Science Test shortly after the scoring window has ended.
 Paper-based versions of these test sessions may be used for instructional or staff development purposes after the scoring window has closed.

 English Language Arts Test Session 1 booklets and Mathematics Test Session 1 booklets must not be photocopied or otherwise retained in the school after testing.
-The PBT versions must be returned to Questar using the return shipping materials provided.
+The PBT versions must be returned to NWEA using the return shipping materials provided.